Third Year and Beyond

 Requirements

-The dissertation should be presented and accepted within four calendar years after admission to doctoral candidacy.
-The student may petition, with the thesis committee’s endorsement, to the Dean of Graduate School for an extension of up to one year.
-If the dissertation is not submitted and accepted by the new deadline, the student will be dropped from PhD candidacy.
-The student will then have to retake the Qualifying Preliminary Examination.
+Per graduate school guidelines, the dissertation should be presented and accepted within four (4) calendar years after admission to doctoral candidacy.
+With the thesis committee’s endorsement, the student may petition the Dean of Graduate School for an extension of up to one year.
+If the dissertation is not submitted and accepted by the new deadline, the student will be dropped from PhD candidacy and must retake the Qualifying Preliminary Examination.
 In such cases, the time limit for submitting the dissertation will be determined by the Dean of the Graduate School and the candidate's committee.
-Students should contact the DGS and the DGSA immediately if they think that they will need to petition the Graduate School for an extension.
+Students should contact the DGS and the DGSA immediately if they need to petition the Graduate School for an extension.

-Basic requirements for preparing and defending the dissertation are as prescribed in The Graduate School’s Theses and Dissertations section of their site.
-Students should consult with the DGSA to ensure that the deadlines for submitting all materials to the Graduate School are met.
+The basic requirements for preparing and defending the dissertation are in this website's Graduate School’s Theses and Dissertations section.
+Students should consult with the DGSA to ensure the deadlines for submitting all materials to the Graduate School are met.
 It is the student’s responsibility to ensure that the most current guidelines are followed.
 Failure to do so may require the student to enroll for an additional semester, delaying the awarding of the degree.

 For a useful list of graduation requirements, download the Graduation Checklist.